tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_switching_to_docs_as_code.md

 The first day in launching our new system, a team had to publish 40 new pages of documentation.
 Had we still been in Hippo, this would have taken several hours.
 Even more painful, their release timeframe was an early morning, pre-dawn hour, so the team would have had to publish 40 pages in Hippo CMS at around 4 am to 6 am, copying and pasting the HTML frantically to meet the release push and hoping they didn't screw anything up.

 Instead, with the new process, the writer just merged her development branch into the `production` branch and pushed the update to the repo.
 Ten minutes later, all 40 pages were live on the site.
 She was floored!
 We knew this was the beginning of a new chapter in our team's processes.
-We felt like a huge burden had been lifted off our shoulders, and the tech writers loved the new system.
+We felt like a huge burden had been lifted off our shoulders.

 ## Challenges we faced